-Alora has made EVV easy for agencies providing care in the state of North Carolina.
-Thousands of caregivers enjoy the ease of Alora EVV because it makes completion of their workflow simple.
-The benefit for the NC home health care agencies is not only assurance of compatibility with NCDHHS requirements, but also greater operational efficiency.
+Alora has made EVV easy for North Carolina home health care agencies.
+Thousands of caregivers enjoy the unmatched ease of Alora EVV every day because it makes their work-life easier!
+The benefit for the agency is not only compliance with NC Medicaid requirements, but also far greater operational efficiency than ever before.

 Learn more about Home Health Software for North Carolina

 For NC Medicaid and MCOs, Alora system captures the EVV information for you.
 The EVV data captured is automatically transmitted to payer’s EVV data aggregator such as HHAeXchange, Sandata or CareBridge.
 NCDHHS has chosen an “Open Model” for EVV, meaning agencies are free to choose any EVV system that best fits their needs.
 Alora is the all-in-one EVV system for NC.

 With Alora, your caregivers can use just one easy-to-use EVV system for all payers, irrespective of who the aggregator is.
 They do not have to use multiple EVV software.
 As an all-in-one solution, Alora makes work simpler and straightforward resulting in happier staff.